les2612/bioinformatics-utils/README.md

 ## FAQ
-Q: Can bioinformatics-utils handle both uppercase and lowercase sequences?
-A: Yes, bioinformatics-utils works seamlessly with both uppercase and lowercase nucleotide sequences.
+Q: What types of sequences are supported?A: The scripts support DNA, RNA, and protein sequences.

-Q: How do I filter sequences by GC content and quality score in one step?
+Q: Can I filter sequences by GC content and quality score?A: Yes, you can set GC content and quality score thresholds using FastqFilter.
-A: You can pass both the gc_bounds and quality_threshold parameters to filter_fastq() to apply both filters at once.

-Q: What types of sequences are supported?
-A: bioinformatics-utils supports both DNA and RNA sequences for various operations like transcription and complement generation.

-Q: Can I convert multi-line FASTA files to a single-line format?
-A: Yes, by using the convert_multiline_fasta_to_oneline() function, you can convert multi-line FASTA files so that each sequence appears on a single line.
-This function can be run through the terminal or used programmatically within your scripts.

-Q: How do I extract the top protein names from BLAST output files?
+Q: How do I extract protein names from BLAST output?A: Use the parse_blast_output() function from bio_files_processor.py.
-A: You can use the parse_blast_output() function to extract the top protein names for each query from a BLAST output file.
-The function supports exporting the results to a file or printing them to the terminal.

-Q: Is it possible to run bioinformatics-utils functions directly from the terminal?
-A: Yes!
-You can run filter_fastq, convert_multiline_fasta_to_oneline, and parse_blast_output directly from the terminal.
-We've provided example scripts in the documentation that show how to set up these functions to run from the command line.

 ## Citation